-If you’re divorcing and you have children, you’re facing one of the most challenging situations: which parent will your child or children live with?
+If you’re divorcing and you have children, then you’re facing a challenging situation: which parent will your child or children live with?
 This is a question that you and your spouse may be able to resolve on your own, or perhaps you’ve involved the courts to rule upon the matter.

-No matter how you’ve approached your child custody case, your child’s preference should be considered; but at what age can a child choose who they live with?
+No matter how you’ve approached your child custody case, your child’s preference should be considered; but how old does a child have to be to decide which parent they want to live with?

 According to California Family Code Section 3042, if your child is “of sufficient age and capacity to reason so as to form an intelligent preference as to custody or visitation, the court shall consider, and give due weight to, the wishes of the child in making an order granting or modifying custody or visitation.”
 So, if your child wants to live with you, then this must be given weight.